-Northern Ireland’s Linen Biennale celebrates the past, present and future landscape of linen through an extended arts festival, presented and hosted by multiple venues across the region.
-It it taking place in August, September and October 2018.
+Northern Ireland’s Linen Biennale celebrates the past, present and future landscape of linen through an extended arts festival.
+Presented and hosted by multiple venues across the region, the inaugral event took place in August, September and October 2018, with the 2020 programme now in development.

-Every two years R-Space Gallery, Lisburn will lead on a three-month festival of arts, craft and design, including exhibitions and installations, conference, master-classes, and performances under the key themes of Recall, Rethink and Reform.
+Every two years R-Space Gallery, Lisburn leads on a three-month festival of arts, craft and design, including exhibitions and installations, conference, master-classes, and performances under the key themes of Recall, Rethink and Reform.

 Showing linen’s applications within arts, craft, design and technology from past, present and future perspectives gives the linen story relevance to a wide range of audiences locally, nationally and internationally.
 Presenting a collective story of Ulster linen in an international context will stimulate new ideas and developments in Northern Ireland.